• Skip to main content

 • Mac

-Fix: Mac Connected to WiFi But No Internet
+Fix: Mac Connected to Wi-Fi But No Internet Issue

-In a typical case, MacBook appears to be clearly connected to WiFi Network, but there is no internet connectivity, as Mac fails to open the browser or connect to any website.
+In a typical case, MacBook appears to be clearly connected to Wi-Fi Network, but actually there is no internet connectivity and the Mac fails to open the browser or connect to any website on the internet.

-There could be various reasons for this problem. ranging from minor software glitches, incorrect or corrupted network settings to other reasons.
+There could be various reasons for this issue, ranging from minor software glitches, corrupted network settings, Mac being stuck on an inactive previously connected network and other reasons.

 1. Restart Mac